tomit4/city_stats/README.md

 reflected from Wikipedia.

 __To Do:__
+- [ ] Refactor nested data to use Sqlite's native json functionality
 - [x] Create a basic sample schema for a State
 - [x] Mock Up 3 States and test aggregating into sqlite via csv/bash
 - [ ] Add brief description of States/Cities